alexpeattie/letsencrypt-fromscratch/README.md

 end
 ```

-If we chose the DNS challenge, we should also clean up after ourselves by deleting the record (so our challenge attempt doesn't interfere with future challenge attempts, which will also be `TXT` records using the `_acme-challenge.le` name):
+If we chose the DNS challenge, we should also clean up after ourselves by deleting the record (so our challenge attempt doesn't interfere with future challenge attempts, which will also require `TXT` records using the `_acme-challenge.le` name):

 ```ruby
 dnsimple.domains.delete_record('alexpeattie.com', challenge_record.id)